sergiorivera50/ned-boilerplate/README.md

 - **Unit tests**: with Jest and Supertest for ease of use.
 - **OAUTH 2.0**: boilerplate config + middleware for authenticated requests.
 - **Docker**: dockerized development environment + production grade image.
+- **ESLint**: with recommended rules for enforcing a cohesive coding style.

 In order to start developing your REST API simply run: